beck1888/5-Things/README.md

 ## Usage
 1. Run the program with `python main.py`
     - The program will automatically create all needed files and directories as it needs them

+**IMPORTANT NOTE: The voice you hear is AI generated and NOT a real human voice.**

 ## Credits
 - **cache/intro.mp3** | [News End Signature.wav by mansardian](https://freesound.org/s/61322/) -- License: [Attribution 4.0](https://creativecommons.org/licenses/by/4.0/)